Skin abrasives and exfoliation; a new natural approach

 Skin thickness chart

-However, the thicker it gets, the more exfoliation it needs.
+However, the thicker it gets, the more exfoliation is necessary.

 The return of an ancestral behavior

-Yes, we've stopped grooming at some point in our past, but we're back at work now.
+Yes, we stopped grooming ourselves at one point in our history, but we're back at work now.

-Needless to say, you will get much better results, and for free, by grooming your skin every day, than by using contraptions and magical potions invented by people who don't even understand that the skin is folded.
+It's clear that you'll get much better results, and for free, by grooming your skin every day, rather than using contraptions and magical potions invented by people who don't even understand that the skin is folded.